bhagwat-rahul/cool-stuff/Notes/ZeroToAsic.md

 Latches dont really hold the val for long cz they rely on capacitance which goes out after a while.
 This is why we need flip flops.
 Ideal flip flop samples immediately with no ambiguity on output and sample instantly on clkedge (i.e every time clock counts and not at an offset).
+Most programs will tell you that you have accidentally created a latch in your circuit.
+You usually never want to create a latch and always use flip flops, latches are issues!!! we can implement debouncing mechanisms when working with external clocks or when we can't trust clock accuracy. debounce is basically check a signal x number of times before flipping val. eg. when you press a button the signal kind of bounces a few times between 0 and 1, so just sample a few times before flipping the count.